-Grief is a natural response to loss.
-It is a process that occurs over time and involves a range of feelings, thoughts, behaviors, and physical sensations.
-Although grief often refers to an emotional response to the death of a loved one, people with cancer and their families also grieve other possible cancer-related losses, such as the loss of a breast, the loss of fertility, or the loss of independence.
+When a person loses someone close to them, it is natural to grieve.
+This process takes time and usually includes many different emotions and behaviors.
+Although grief often refers to an emotional response to the death of a loved one, people with cancer and their families may grieve other cancer-related losses, such as the loss of a breast, the loss of fertility, or the loss of independence.

 Common grief reactions

 Reactions to loss, called grief reactions, vary widely from person to person and vary in the same person over time.
-Not every person has the same set of reactions, but there are some common ones.
-Grief reactions include difficult feelings, thoughts, physical sensations, and behaviors.
+Not every person has the same set of grief reactions, but common ones include difficult feelings, thoughts, physical sensations, and behaviors.

 Feelings.
-People who have experienced loss may experience a range of feelings, including shock, numbness, sadness, despair, anxiety, anger, guilt, loneliness, helplessness, relief, and yearning.
+People who have experienced loss may experience a range of feelings, including shock, numbness, sadness, denial, despair, anxiety, anger, guilt, loneliness, depression, helplessness, relief, and yearning.
 A grieving person may start crying after hearing a song or comment that makes them think of the person who has died.
-Sometimes, though, someone who is grieving may suddenly start crying for no reason.
+Or that person may cry for no apparent reason.